 If you ask us, “touch” is one of the most intriguing and useful basic Linux commands.
 It allows you to create blank files of any type.
 Use the following:

 That will create a new empty text document in the set destination.
 Keep in mind that you can also create other files, such as .html ones.
+If you want to edit them easily you can always use Sublime as your primary text editor.

 10. Grant SuperUser Permission